FilippoScaramuzza/precision_agriculture/README.md

   * ```s```: source module
   * ```d```: destination module
   * ```bytes```: message length in bytes
-  * ```ìnstructions```: the higher this value, the slowest gets processed, also depending on the IPT of the node hosting the destination service.
+  * ```instructions```: the higher this value, the slowest gets processed, also depending on the IPT of the node hosting the destination service.

-  If the message arrive a pure sink this message does not require the last two attributes.
+  If the message arrives to a pure sink this message does not require the last two attributes.
 In YAFS, it is also possible to define broadcast messages.

     **Example:**
     ```json